platformsh/platformsh-docs/using/integrations/github.md

 Supported:

--   Create a new environment when creating a Git branch or opening a pull request.
+-   Create a new environment when creating a branch or opening a pull request on GitHub.
--   Rebuild an environment when pushing code to a Git branch or a pull request.
+-   Rebuild the environment when pushing new code to GitHub.
--   Delete an environment when merging a pull request.
+-   Delete the environment when merging a pull request.

 To integrate your Platform.sh project with an existing GitHub repository, you first need to generate a token on your GitHub user